 Incentives for Australian companies to keep operating in Australia

 20. The battle the Australian Tax Office (ATO) has is that the more internationalised we become, the more mobile our capital is.
-It is unclear how this battle will play out because there has been a lot of work by the ATO in terms of transfer pricing and there is always new policies that are being introduced.
+It is unclear how this battle will play out because there has been a lot of work by the ATO in terms of transfer pricing and there are always new policies that are being introduced.

 21. As a business, the ultimate way to deal with this issue with the ATO would be to sever ties with Australia.
-However, if you want maintain ties with Australia, and have Australians who work for you, Australian clients, Australian operations, and so on, then that will be the challenge.
+However, if you want to maintain ties with Australia, and have Australians who work for you, Australian clients, Australian operations, and so on, then that will be the challenge.

-22. The law firms based in the offshore world that offer these offshore accounting services provide justifications for doing their work that include things such as protecting people from being kidnapped, protecting people’s legitimate right to not have their affairs aired, and to help people internationalise.
+22. The law firms based in the offshore world that offer these offshore accounting services provide justifications for doing their work that includes things such as protecting people from being kidnapped, protecting people’s legitimate right to not have their affairs aired, and to help people internationalise.

 23. Historically the ATO has not been as active as some other tax collectors around the world.
 For example in the UK, the tax collection system has gotten to the point of going to cafes and counting the number of coffees that are made.
-In the past the ATO has relied mostly on a passive approach, but now relies more so on a data matching approach.
+In the past, the ATO has relied mostly on a passive approach but now relies more so on a data matching approach.
 The data matching approach means that they are trying to automate the way that they analyse and collect taxes.

 24. Vanuatu used to operate as a tax haven, but it appears this has been shut down.
-Australian authorities have difficulty retrieving information related to bank accounts and corporate affairs in places such as Vanuatu, However, there is a plethora of other jurisdictions in the Pacific such as the Cook Islands where you can do things such as set up your own insurance company, highlighting the fact that if one tax haven shuts down, then it is possible that two more havens will appear in their place.
+Australian authorities have difficulty retrieving information related to bank accounts and corporate affairs in places such as Vanuatu, However, there are a plethora of other jurisdictions in the Pacific such as the Cook Islands where you can do things such as setting up your own insurance company, highlighting the fact that if one tax haven shuts down, then it is possible that two more havens will appear in their place.

 25. The progress of Australia through the development of ABNs, GST and so on has made the use of the offshore world by small to medium enterprises more difficult.
 The Panama Papers which was a leak of tax haven documents did not reveal many Australians.
 Recently the ATO disclosed that they had recovered $50 million from 470 Australians.
-In the scheme of things this figure is not that high, but this figure relates only to one law firm in Panama.
+In the scheme of things, this figure is not that high, but this figure relates only to one law firm in Panama.

 Using offshore structures